MatusOllah/MatusOllah/README.md

 # Hiii! 😊

-I'm a passionate Go developer from Slovakia
+I'm a passionate Go developer based in Slovakia.

 - 💻 I ❤ **IT, gaming and coding**, especially using Go!
 - 🇯🇵 I ❤ **Anime**, especially Shikanoko Nokonoko Koshitantan!
 - 🎵 I ❤ **Drum & Bass** and **Techno** music!
-- 🎤 I ❤ **Friday Night Funkin'**, especially the character Boyfriend!
+- 🎤 I ❤ **Friday Night Funkin'**, especially the main character, Boyfriend!
 - 🇸🇰 I'm Slovak, and English is not my first language!

 ## 🛠️ Languages and Tools I Use